revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-option A and B are the correct statements.
+> Option A and B are the correct statements.

 <details><summary><b>Explanation</b></summary>

-- The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
+> - The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
-- This additionally ensures that a file is automatically closed when leaving the block.
+> - This additionally ensures that a file is automatically closed when leaving the block.
-- As the file is closed automatically, it ensures that each one the resources that are bound with the file are released.
+> - As the file is closed automatically, it ensures that each one the resources that are bound with the file are released.

 </details>
 </details>